trich7/backbone-todo/README.md

 	        this.listenTo(this.model, 'destroy', this.remove);
         },
  ```
 The `initialize` method belongs in the backbone View.
 The view listens for changes on its model to trigger certain behaviors.
-Think about how you could refactor your code to take advantage of this simpler method.
+Think about how you could refactor your code to take advantage of this simpler (and more efficient) method.